Vision Australia: History and heritage collection

 The history of Vision Australia's founding organisations go back to the late 1800s and cover much of the struggle for better rights and services for Australia's blind and low vision community.

-Given this long history, Vision Australia has a very extensive heritage collection including many objects and images pertaining to the story and history of the blindness community in Australia.
+Given this history, Vision Australia has an extensive heritage collection including many objects and images pertaining to the story and history of the blindness community in Australia.